Madek/madek-exporter/README.md

 and cleaned up in many ways.
 Descjop consists essentially of conventions and a number of of `lein` aliases.
 See the file [project.clj](project.clj).

-### Building the App for Production

-We do this via our CI system, see the file [cider-ci.yml](cider-ci.yml).

-### Development with Figwheel etc

 See also the file [.mux.yml](.mux.yml).

-We use 3 terminals.
-In terminal `figwheel`

-      ./bin/build-electron-dev && lein do descjop-figwheel

-In the terminal `repl` we run the java server part:
+### First time preparation

+`node` and `npm` must be installed and in the execution PATH.
+Run

+    npm install

+Download Electron for your platform.
+One way to do it is via grunt

+    ./node_modules/grunt/bin/grunt download-electron

+### Development targets

+There are three build targets:

+1. JVM main
+2. Electron main
+3. Electron front

+We build each one "continuously" in its own window when developing.
+A forth window holds the electron app.

+### JVM main

+    rm -rf target
     lein repl
-      # it will open a repl in the main namespace, wher we can start the server with
+    # it will open a repl in the main namespace, where we can start the server with
     (-main)

+### Electron main

+    rm -rf app/dev/js/out_main app/dev/js/cljsbuild-main.js
+    lein cljsbuild auto electron-main-dev

+### Electron front

+    rm -rf app/dev/js/front.js app/dev/js/out_front.js
+    lein descjop-figwheel

+### The Electron app

-Once figwheel is ready and the server are ready we start electron with the dev environment, e.g. on MacOS:
+Wait until all the three previous ones are ready.
+Then e.g. on MacOS:

     ./electron/Electron.app/Contents/MacOS/Electron app/dev